ethereum/consensus-specs/specs/networking/p2p-interface.md

 Requests are segregated by protocol ID to:

 1. Leverage protocol routing in libp2p, such that the libp2p stack will route the incoming stream to the appropriate handler.
-This allows each the handler function for each request type to be self-contained.
+This allows the handler function for each request type to be self-contained.
 For an analogy, think about how you attach HTTP handlers to a REST API server.
 2. Version requests independently.
 In a coarser-grained umbrella protocol, the entire protocol would have to be versioned even if just one field in a single message changed.
 3. Enable clients to select the individual requests/versions they support.
 It would no longer be a strict requirement to support all requests, and clients, in principle, could support a subset of requests and variety of versions.
 4. Enable flexibility and agility for clients adopting spec changes that impact the request, by signalling to peers exactly which subset of new/old requests they support.